Traewelling/traewelling/privacypolicy_en.md

 ## Single sign-on

-Single sign-on" or "signle sign-on logon"/"authentication" refers to processes that allow users to log on to our online service using an account with a provider or service provider for single sign-on procedures (e.g., a social network).
+"Single sign-on" or "single sign-on logon"/"authentication" refers to processes that allow users to log on to our online service using an account with a provider or service provider for single sign-on procedures (e.g., a social network).
 The prerequisite for this is that the users are registered with the respective provider and are already logged in with the single sign-on provider and confirm the single sign-on registration via a button.